fishj123/gatsby-blog/src/blogs/setup-strongly-typed-models-in-umbraco.md

 <br/>
 <br/>

 With strongly typed models, we can access the properties directly on the Model without having to go via the Value method.
-We get IntelliSense auto-completion as well so we will avoid making any typos.
-Overall it's just a much cleaner and safer way to write your code.
+What you might not have realised is that this strongly typed example is available out-of-the-box with Umbraco, however there is no IntelliSense, so you would be forgiven for thinking that this syntax isn't possible.
+I'm going to show you how we can get IntelliSense auto-completion as well so we will avoid making any typos.
+Overall this syntax provides a much cleaner and safer way to write your code.
 So now you're asking how we can get this.
 We have to take a trip to our web.config file and update some values.
 <br/>
 <br/>